barbiture/figma-types/README.md

 }
 ```

-An Objective-C interface, implementation, and JSON marshaling:
+An Objective-C interface, implementation, and JSON marshaling via `NSJSONSerialization`:

 ```objc
 /// An RGBA color